LaSTEM Advisory Council Member Biographies

 Larry Carter has been president of the United Teachers of New Orleans since May 2008 and also serves as interim president of the Louisiana Federation of Teachers.
 Previously, he was a member of the UTNO executive council as well as a union grievance specialist.
 Carter began teaching in 1993 at Murray Henderson Elementary School on the West Bank of New Orleans, where many of the children come from households without fathers or other male adults.
 The position gave Carter the chance to be a strong African-American male role model for students.
 Carter also has been an active member of UTNO since entering teaching.
 After seven years in the classroom, he was offered the opportunity to serve both children and his fellow educators as a staff representative for the union.
 His work with UTNO has allowed him to extend union solidarity across all New Orleans school systems—New Orleans Public Schools, the Recovery School District and charter schools.

-Kelly Taylor-White is the designee of the Executive Director of the Louisiana Workforce Commission.
-Kellie has spent nearly 30 years in the fields of Education and Government.
-She began her career in state government at the then Department of Social Services after completing her Bachelors of Arts in Political Science and Sociology with a minor in English Literature.
+Kellie Taylor-White is the designee of the Secretary of the Louisiana Workforce Commission.
+Kellie has spent nearly 30 years in the fields of Education and Government After completing her Bachelors of Arts in Political Science and Sociology with a minor in English Literature, Kellie began her career in state government at the then Department of Social Services (now DCFS).
 She left the state to pursue a federal government career in the U.S. House of Representatives and the U.S. Senate working as a constituent service representative for Louisiana’s Congressional delegation.

 Upon returning to state service, Kellie worked with the Louisiana Department of Elections while furthering her education in Special Education.
-Kellie began teaching and continued until hurricane Katrina moved her to San Antonio, Texas.
-Forced to change schools as well as jobs, she restarted her Master’s program in Curriculum and Education and began working in educational assessment.
+Kellie began teaching and continued until hurricane Katrina moved her and her family to San Antonio, Texas.
+Forced to change schools as well as jobs, she restarted and completed her Master’s program in Curriculum and Education and began working in educational assessment.

-Returning to state service after so many years, Kellie is now helping to facilitate the seamless interaction of education and workers to provide the skills and training needed to support the growth and development of the workforce of Louisiana.
+Returning to state service after so many years, Kellie is now helping to facilitate the seamless interaction of education and workers to provide the skills, training, and quality credentials needed to support the growth and development of the workforce of Louisiana.

 Michael Gaudet is the Louisiana Association of Business and Industry (LABI) designee.
 Mr. Guadet, a native of Raceland, LA, received a Bachelor of Science in Chemical Engineering and a Masters in Business Administration from Louisiana State University.
 He completed a 40-year career with Albemarle Corporation (formally part of Ethyl Corporation) and retired in 2014 as a Division Vice President.
 He began his career in Research and Development and later moved into various management positions.
 He led Albemarle’s project to implement a single global ERP system (SAP) in multiple languages, which was one of the first in the chemical industry.
 He served as the business lead for several global businesses for Albemarle and was also CFO for the billion-dollar Polymer Additives Global Business Unit.
 Later in his career, he focused on acquisitions and divestitures in Albemarle’s Strategic Development department and continues to work in this arena as a consultant to Albemarle.